dvdmtw98/notes/My Vault/computer-networks/network-security/virtual-private-network-vpn.md

 ### VPN Concentrator

-It also allows to manage multiple VPN connections in a single location
+Allows to manage multiple VPN connections in a single location
 Used by organization to allows remote users to connect to the work network from anywhere in the world

-VPN Headend is a special type of concentrator used to terminate IPSec VPN tunnels
+VPN Headend is a special type of concentrator used to terminates IPSec VPN tunnels